Welcome to IT Services at the University of York!

 Find out more:

-See the How to connect pages for help connecting to the network:
+See the Connect on campus pages for help connecting to the network:

-We have a University staff licence for Sophos AntiVirus.
+We have a University staff licence for anti-virus software.
 It is installed and updated automatically on supported connection Windows PCs, and may be used on other machines, under the terms of the licence.

 York Print Plus is the University's printing, copying, scanning service.

-It's available for students in IT classrooms and study areas, and the Library buildings.
+It's available for students in IT classrooms and study areas, and the Library buildings, and for staff in departments.

 Your filestore is known as H: drive, and also appears as Documents on University PCs.
 Find out more about how to access it, and how much space you have, at: